tusharshahrs/pulumi-home/azure-ts-aks-managed-profile/README.md

 # Azure Kubernetes Service (AKS) Cluster using the native Azure Provider in TypeScript

 This example deploys an AKS cluster, creates an Azure Active AD application, creates a Service Principal and sets credentials to manage access to the cluster.
-Furthermore, we toggle `enableAzureRBAC` in the cluster from `true` to `false`
+Then toggle [enableAzureRBAC](https://github.com/pulumi/pulumi-azure-native/blob/master/CHANGELOG.md#1850-2022-11-07) in the cluster from `true` to `false` getting an `update` instead of `create-replace`

 ## Deploying the App